getify/You-Dont-Know-JS/es6 & beyond/ch2.md

 The value you loop over with `for..of` must be an *iterable*, or it must be a value which can be coerced/boxed to an object (see the *Types & Grammar* title of this series) that is an iterable.
 An iterable is simply an object that is able to produce an iterator, which the loop then uses.

-**Note:** See "Iterators" in Chapter 3 for more complete coverage on iterables and iterators.

 Let's compare `for..of` to `for..in` to illustrate the difference:

 ```js